-643. Clinical Procedures in Reading (5).
+- 643. Clinical Procedures in Reading (5).
 Pr., RED 641 and RED 642.

-Clinical experiences in diagnosing and remediating children with problems in reading and related areas.
+Clinical experiences in diagnosing and remediating children with problems in reading and related areas. - 646.
+Studies in Reading (1-10), Pr., Departmental Approval.Study of a special problem in area of reading.
+Enrollment limited to "AA" students.